Saeid-Shakeri/pso_algorithm/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## About Me 🙋‍♂️
+## About ME 🙋‍♂️
 <div align="justify">
 <p>

 I am a computer engineering student with a specialization in artificial intelligence at the university, and I have a keen interest in learning and understanding innovative computer algorithms.
-This small project was created solely for one of my university courses, and I hope it proves to be useful.
+This small project was created just for one of my university courses in collaboration with my classmate, we hope it will be useful.
 </div>
 </p>

-You can contact me at: soroush0002souzandeh@gmail.com
+- You can contact me at: soroush0002souzandeh@gmail.com

+- You can contact my classmate at: sshakeri156@gmail.com